 Information Returns and Audit Procedures.
-We intend to furnish to each unitholder, within 90 days after the close of each calendar year, certain tax information, including a Schedule K-1, which sets forth each unitholder's share of our income, gain, loss and deduction for our preceding taxable year.
-In preparing this information, which will generally not be reviewed by counsel, we will use various accounting and reporting conventions, some of which have been mentioned earlier, to determine the unitholder's share of income, gain, loss and deduction.
+We intend to furnish to each Unitholder, within 90 days after the close of each calendar year, certain tax information, including a Schedule K-1, which sets forth each Unitholder's share of our income, gain, loss and deduction for our preceding taxable year.
+In preparing this information, which will generally not be reviewed by counsel, we will use various accounting and reporting conventions, some of which have been mentioned earlier, to determine the Unitholder's share of income, gain, loss and deduction.
 There is no assurance that any of those conventions will yield a result that conforms to the requirements of the Code, regulations or administrative interpretations of the IRS.
-Neither we nor counsel can assure prospective unitholders that the IRS will not successfully contend in court that such accounting and reporting conventions are impermissible.
-Any such challenge by the IRS could negatively affect the value of the units.
+Neither we nor counsel can assure prospective Unitholders that the IRS will not successfully contend in court that such accounting and reporting conventions are impermissible.
+Any such challenge by the IRS could negatively affect the value of the Units.

 The IRS may audit our federal income tax information returns.
-Adjustments resulting from any such audit may require each unitholder to adjust a prior year's tax liability, and possibly may result in an audit of the unitholder's own return.
-Any audit of a unitholder's return could result in adjustments not related to our returns as well as those related to our returns.
+Adjustments resulting from any such audit may require each Unitholder to adjust a prior year's tax liability, and possibly may result in an audit of the Unitholder's own return.
+Any audit of a Unitholder's return could result in adjustments not related to our returns as well as those related to our returns.

 Partnerships generally are treated as separate entities for purposes of federal tax audits, judicial review of administrative adjustments by the IRS and tax settlement proceedings.
-The tax treatment of partnership items of income, gain, loss and deduction are determined in a partnership proceeding rather than in separate proceedings with the partners.
+The tax treatment of Partnership items of income, gain, loss and deduction are determined in a Partnership proceeding rather than in separate proceedings with the partners.
 The Code provides for one partner to be designated as the "Tax Matters Partner" for these purposes.
-The amended and restated partnership agreement appoints the general partner as the Tax Matters Partner of Star Gas Partners.
+The Partnership Agreement appoints the General Partner as the Tax Matters Partner of the Partnership.

-The Tax Matters Partner will make certain elections on our behalf and on behalf of unitholders.
+The Tax Matters Partner will make certain elections on our behalf and on behalf of Unitholders.
 In addition, the Tax Matters Partner can extend the statute of limitations for assessment of tax deficiencies against Unitholders with respect to items in our returns.
-The Tax Matters Partner may bind a unitholder with less than a 1% profits interest in us to a settlement with the IRS unless that unitholder elects, by filing a statement with the IRS, not to give such authority to the Tax Matters Partner.
-The Tax Matters Partner may seek judicial review (by which all the unitholders are bound) of a final partnership administrative adjustment and, if the Tax Matters Partner fails to seek judicial review, such review may be sought by any unitholder having at least a 1% interest in profits and by the unitholders having in the aggregate at least a 5% profits interest.
-However, only one action for judicial review will go forward, and each unitholder with an interest in the outcome may participate.
-However, if Star Gas Partners elects to be treated as a large partnership (which we do not currently intend to do), a unitholder will not have the right to participate in settlement conferences with the IRS or to seek a refund.
+The Tax Matters Partner may bind a Unitholder with less than a 1% profits interest in us to a settlement with the IRS unless that Unitholder elects, by filing a statement with the IRS, not to give such authority to the Tax Matters Partner.
+The Tax Matters Partner may seek judicial review (by which all the Unitholders are bound) of a final Partnership administrative adjustment and, if the Tax Matters Partner fails to seek judicial

+5% profits interest.
+However, only one action for judicial review will go forward, and each Unitholder with an interest in the outcome may participate.
+However, if the Partnership elects to be treated as a large partnership (which we do not currently intend to do), a Unitholder will not have the right to participate in settlement conferences with the IRS or to seek a refund.

-A unitholder must file a statement with the IRS identifying the treatment of any item on his federal income tax return that is not consistent with the treatment of the item on our return.
-Intentional or negligent disregard of the consistency requirement may subject a unitholder to substantial penalties.
-However, if Star Gas Partners elects to be treated as a large partnership (which it does not currently intend to do), the unitholders would be required to treat all partnership items in a manner consistent with our return.
+A Unitholder must file a statement with the IRS identifying the treatment of any item on his federal income tax return that is not consistent with the treatment of the item on our return.
+Intentional or negligent disregard of the consistency requirement may subject a Unitholder to substantial penalties.
+However, if we elect to be treated as a large partnership (which we do not currently intend to do), its partners would be required to treat all partnership items in a manner consistent with our return.